Brant/django-mediabrute/README.md

 It is great for projects where only 1 js and/or css file needs to be cached for the entire site/project.

+Feel free to take a look at the [code coverage report](http://ci.podioadventures.com/view/Brant/job/mediabrute-tests/)

 Important Configurations
 ========================